Charles Foster Tillinghast Sr.: Yachting

 He was an avid yachtsman and won the Lipton Cup in 1904 in an ocean yacht race from Montauk Point to Marblehead, Massachusetts in his 35-foot yacht Little Rhody.

 Memberships

-In 1899 he became a member of the Rhode Island Society of the Sons of the American Revolution.
+In 1899 he became a member of the Rhode Island Society of the Sons of the American Revolution by right of being the third great grandson of Stephen Hopkins who was Governor of Rhode Island, a member of the Continental Congress and a signer of the Declaration of Independence.
 He was also a member of the Society of Colonial Wars, Military Order of Foreign Wars, General Society of Mayflower Descendants, Rhode Island Historical Society, Agawam Hunt and the Hope Club.
 In 1924 he became the founding president of the Rhode Island chapter of the Reserve Officers Association.

 Death

 He died on October 2, 1948, and was buried in Swan Point Cemetery in Providence.